History of New Jersey: 1910s

 Between July 1 and July 12, 1916, a series of shark attacks occurred along the Jersey Shore in which four swimmers were killed and another severely injured.
-The incidents occurred during a deadly heat wave and polio epidemic in the Northeastern United States that drove thousands of people to the seaside resorts of the Jersey Shore.
+The incidents occurred during a deadly heat wave and polio epidemic in the Northeastern United States, which drove thousands of people to the seaside resorts of the Jersey Shore.
 Scientists since then have debated which shark species was responsible, with the great white shark as the most cited.

 World War I 1917-1918

 New Jersey was a center of shipbuilding and manufacturing during World War I. Existing factories such as the Singer Company in Elizabeth, New Jersey were converted to making weapon parts.
 New refineries and ammunition factories were built by companies like DuPont Engineering.
 After the war, many of these companies and plants shifted to chemicals, making New Jersey one of the world's leading chemical producers.
 Several Allied ships were sunk off the New Jersey coast.

 Camp Merritt, in Cresskill, was activated for use in World War I. It was from there that many soldiers were deployed to Hoboken before shipping off to Europe.
 Camp Merritt was decommissioned in November 1919.
 Fort Dix, in Pemberton Township, New Jersey, was also constructed in 1917 to help in the war effort.
 It was used as a training and staging ground throughout the war.
 After the war, it was converted into a demobilization center.